gareth-xyz/gareth-xyz/README.md

 - ⚡ Fun fact: ...
 -->

 I'm Gareth, a developer with interests in fullstack web applications, blockchain, game development, 3d programming, and the creative experience of technology.
-I've prev worked in TradFi for ~4 years, building large scale, low latency trading systems and applications.
+I've previously worked in TradFi for ~4 years, building large scale, low latency trading systems and applications.
 I'm transitioning into Web3, and am excited to contribute to a decentralised future.

 🌱 In 2022 i'm focusing on:
 - smart contract development